TechnicJelle/GXPTechComparison/README.md

 To compare these two technology stacks, I have created two projects:
 One project uses the [Legacy](./Legacy) technology stack, the other uses the [Modern](./Modern) technology stack.

-I have also created two other projects for benchmarking specifically the image loading aspect of the two technology stacks, which you can find in [BenchSysDrawing](./BenchSysDrawing) and [BenchSkiaSharp](./BenchSkiaSharp).
+I have also created two other projects for benchmarking the image loading aspect of the two technology stacks, which you can find in [BenchSysDrawing](./BenchSysDrawing) and [BenchSkiaSharp](./BenchSkiaSharp).

 ## Project Differences